• Skip to primary navigation

 • Print

-Cleaning with essential oils and all-purpose cleaner made with natural products in our home is important to me.
+Cleaning with homemade, natural cleaning products is in our home is important to me.
+In order to use simple ingredients as well as natural ingredients I use a lot of essential oils in my all purpose cleaner recipes.
 I want to embrace my home and family with healthy living by protecting them from harmful germs and bacteria as well as harsh chemical.

 Jump to how to make homemade essential oil cleaner